imperialnolini/photoplate/README.md

 ## Example

-This is a basic example of how to use the package:
+What follows is a walkthrough of how to use the package.
+We begin by loading it:

 ``` r
 library(photoplate)